Peter Blasina

-Peter Blasina, otherwise known as "The Gadget Guy", he previously appeared weekly as the Hawaiian shirt-wearing technology reporter on Seven Network's Sunrise breakfast program as well as occasional appearances to provide reports on technology events such as Cebit and other technology fairs.
+Peter Blasina, otherwise known as "The Gadget Guy", appeared weekly as the Hawaiian shirt-wearing technology reporter on Seven Network's Sunrise breakfast program as well as occasional appearances to provide reports on technology events such as Cebit and other technology fairs.

-His weekly segment profiles new technology and explains the background to the way different technologies are being integrated into the average consumers' lives as well as providing technology advice in a simplified manner with a target audience of average consumers rather than technologically savvy users.
+His weekly segment profiled new technology and explained how different technologies were being integrated into the average consumers' lives as well as providing technology advice in a simplified manner with a target audience of average consumers rather than technologically savvy users.

-Blasina presents at events such as sponsored technology seminars, for fees ranging between $5,000 to $10,000 AUD.
+Blasina would also present at events such as sponsored technology seminars, for fees ranging between $5,000 to $10,000 AUD.

-Blasina can be heard on ABC Local Radio program, Nightlife, every month with Tony Delroy, where listeners can call in and ask technological questions.
+Blasina was also heard on ABC Local Radio program, Nightlife, every month with Tony Delroy, where listeners could call in and ask technological questions.

 Personal

 Blasina was married to a school teacher with whom he has four children.
 They separated in 1997.
-Blasina subsequently met journalist and publisher Anika Hillery, who has since taken up the role of Editorial Director at Blasina's company The Gadget Group.
-Blasina and Hillary have a child named Quinn.
+Blasina subsequently met journalist and publisher Anika Hillery.
+Blasina and Hillary have one child.